mgrould/MachineLearning/RandomForest/README.md

 ## Repository
 * **Iris.csv**: Dataset downloaded from Kaggle and containing the Iris dimensions (sepal and petal).
 * **RandomForest.R**: Script allowing to both build the predictive model and classify the flowers.
+* **RFImportance.pdf**: Plot showing the relative importance of each variable in the classification.
 * **RFSolution.csv**: Classification of the flowers (read the CodeBook for more informations about the variables).